cjengdahl/Enigma/README.rst

 | * The **default configuration** is the configuration that will be loaded automatically every time an enigma command is executed.
 By default, the "User" configuration is loaded; however, addition configurations can be specified.

-| * Lastly, the enigma can be placed in a **state of remembrance**.
+| * The enigma can be placed in a **state of remembrance**.
 With this enabled, for each character encrypted/decrypted the state of the machine is saved the nexted use (i.e. the rotor positions are saved after use)

+| * Lastly, the command line can incldue a **progressbar** while encrypting or decrypting to show the elapsed progress)

 Usage